pizofreude/TheFEAMan/docs/docs.md

 Join us on this exciting journey and unlock your potential in the world of CAE.
 Visit The FEA Man website, powered by MkDocs, and embark on a transformative learning experience.
 Together, let's shape the future of open-source CAE education.  <br>

-Remember, at The FEA Man, knowledge is power, and it belongs to everyone.
+Remember, at The FEA Man, knowledge is power, and it belongs to everyone.  <br>

 Let's make CAE education accessible and open-source for all.  <br>